heimdallrj/wordpress-cli/README.md

 **wp serve**

-Once you created and initialized the development environment, you can start a server instance on `http://localhost:8888` with followings.
+Once you created and initialized the development environment, you can start a server instance on `http://localhost:8888` with this.

 ```
 cd example.com